-One of them is called glucomannan, a natural dietary fiber that is claimed to be an effective weight-loss supplement.
+One of them is called glucomannan, a natural dietary fiber promoted as an effective weight-loss supplement.

-This article takes a detailed look at the science behind glucomannan and whether it is something you should be taking.
+This article takes a detailed look at the science behind glucomannan and whether it’s something you should be taking.

 Glucomannan is a natural, water-soluble dietary fiber extracted from the roots of the elephant yam, also known as konjac.

-It is available as a supplement, in drink mixes and is also added to food products, such as pasta and flour.
-It is also the main ingredient in shirataki noodles.
+It’s available as a supplement, in drink mixes and is also added to food products, such as pasta and flour.
+It’s also the main ingredient in shirataki noodles.

-In addition to being sold as a dietary supplement, it is used as a food additive -- an emulsifier and thickener denoted with the E-number E425-ii.
+In addition to being sold as a dietary supplement, it’s used as a food additive — an emulsifier and thickener denoted with the E-number E425-ii.

 Glucomannan has an exceptional ability to absorb water and is one of the most viscous dietary fibers known.

-It absorbs so much liquid that if you empty a glucomannan capsule into a small glass of water, the entire thing turns into a gel.
+It absorbs so much liquid that a small amount of glucomannan added to a glass of water turns the entire content into a gel.
 These unique properties are believed to mediate its effects on weight loss.

-Bottom Line: Glucomannan is a water-soluble dietary fiber, extracted from the roots of the elephant yam.
-It has recently gained considerable attention as an effective weight-loss supplement.
+Summary Glucomannan is a water-soluble dietary fiber, extracted from the roots of the elephant yam.
+It has gained considerable attention as a weight loss supplement.

 Glucomannan is a water-soluble dietary fiber.

-Like other soluble fibers, it is believed to promote weight loss via several mechanisms (1):
+Like other soluble fibers, it’s believed to promote weight loss in several ways (1):

-- It takes up space in the stomach and promotes a feeling of fullness (satiety), reducing food intake at a subsequent meal.
+- It takes up space in your stomach and promotes a feeling of fullness (satiety), reducing food intake at a subsequent meal.

-- It delays emptying of the stomach, contributing to increased satiety (2).
+- It delays stomach emptying, contributing to increased satiety (2).

 - Like other soluble fibers, it reduces the absorption of protein and fat (3).

-Bottom Line: Like other soluble fibers, glucomannan absorbs water in the stomach and contributes to satiety.
-It may also promote reduced calorie intake and weight loss via several other mechanisms.
+Summary Like other soluble fibers, glucomannan absorbs water in your stomach and contributes to feelings of fullness.
+In addition, it may promote reduced calorie intake and weight loss in other ways.

-Fortunately, we have several randomized controlled trials on glucomannan.
-These types of studies are the "gold standard" of scientific experimentation in humans.
+Several randomized controlled trials have studied the effects of glucomannan on weight loss.
+These types of studies are the gold standard of scientific research in humans.

-Three different glucomannan supplements were tested, with varying dosages.
-Some also had other fibers added to them.
+Three different glucomannan supplements with varying dosages were tested.
+Some also contained other fibers.

 These were the results after 5 weeks:

-As you can see, weight loss was significantly greater in the glucomannan groups.
+As you can see, weight loss was significantly greater among those who supplemented with glucomannan.

-Bottom Line: When taken before meals, glucomannan may lead to modest weight loss in overweight individuals, mainly by creating a feeling of fullness and reducing energy intake.
+Summary When taken before meals, glucomannan may lead to modest weight loss in overweight individuals, mainly by creating a feeling of fullness and reducing calorie intake.

-In addition to promoting weight loss, glucomannan may improve a number of risk factors for heart disease.
+In addition to promoting weight loss, glucomannan may improve some heart disease risk factors.

-According to a systematic review of 14 studies, glucomannan can (10):
+According to a systematic review of 14 studies, glucomannan can lower (10):

 - Fasting blood sugar by 7.4 mg/dL (0.4 mmol/L).

-The main mechanism by which it reduces blood cholesterol is by decreasing absorption of cholesterol in the gut.
+It primarily reduces blood cholesterol by decreasing the absorption of cholesterol in your gut.

-According to these studies, adding glucomannan to your diet could potentially lower the risk of developing heart disease and type 2 diabetes.
+According to this research, adding glucomannan to your diet could potentially lower your risk of developing heart disease and type 2 diabetes.

-Bottom line: Glucomannan can cause improvements in several important risk factors for heart disease, including total cholesterol, LDL cholesterol, triglycerides and fasting blood sugar.
+Summary Glucomannan can improve several important heart disease risk factors, including total cholesterol, “bad” LDL cholesterol, triglycerides and fasting blood sugar.

-Glucomannan is well tolerated and is generally considered safe.
+Glucomannan is well tolerated and generally considered safe.

-To prevent this, it should be washed down with 1–2 glasses of water or other liquid.
+To prevent this, it should be washed down with 1–2 glasses of water or another liquid.

-Some people may experience mild side effects, such as bloating, flatulence, soft stools or diarrhea, but this is usually uncommon.
+Some people may experience mild side effects, such as bloating, flatulence, soft stools or diarrhea, but these negative effects are uncommon.

 Glucomannan can also reduce the absorption of oral medications like sulfonylurea, a diabetes drug.
-This can be avoided by taking the medication at least 4 hours after or one hour before ingesting glucomannan.
+This can be avoided by taking the medication at least four hours after or one hour before ingesting glucomannan.

-According to the evidence, glucomannan is an effective weight-loss supplement.
-But same as with pretty much any weight-loss strategy, it doesn't work in isolation.
+Judging by the evidence, glucomannan is an effective weight-loss supplement.
+But as with any weight-loss strategy, it doesn't work in isolation.

-Glucomannan may help make that easier, but it won't work any miracles on its own.
+Glucomannan may help make that easier, but it won't work miracles on its own.